 Understanding the primary reasons behind adult tooth loss is crucial for both prevention and treatment.
 Below are a few of the major factors that lead to losing teeth, highlighting how simple changes in daily habits can significantly impact dental health.

-• Neglect and Oral Hygiene
+- Neglect and Oral Hygiene

 Poor oral hygiene is a leading cause of tooth loss.
 Many adults neglect regular brushing and flossing, and skipping dental check-ups can allow problems to worsen undetected.
-Loose teeth in adults, a common symptom, often precedes teeth falling out.
+Loose teeth in adults, a common symptom, often precedes teeth falling out. - Gum Disease

 Gum disease surpasses cavities as the primary cause of tooth loss, made worse by the ineffective removal of tartar—a rough surface created by calcified bacteria that traps new bacteria, making home care less effective.
-This is often considered the most common cause of tooth loss in adults.
+This is often considered the most common cause of tooth loss in adults. - Dental Decay

 Tooth decay directly results from neglect.
 Bacteria on teeth produce acids from sugar consumption that erode the tooth’s surface and allow deeper bacterial penetration, leading to significant decay and potential tooth loss.